tillitis/tillitis-key1/doc/system_description/software.md

 The firmware and application uses a memory mapped input/output (MMIO) for communication with the hardware.
-The memory map is constrained when running in application mode, e.g. UDS isn't readable, and the `APP_{ADDR, SIZE}` are not writable for the application.
+The memory map is constrained when running in application mode, e.g. FW-RAM and UDS isn't readable, and several MMIO addresses are either not readable or not writable for the application.

-See table in the [System Description](system_description.md#memory-mapped-hardware-functions) for details about the memory system and MMIO.
+See table in the [System Description](system_description.md#memory-mapped-hardware-functions) for details about access rules control in the memory system and MMIO.

 The firmware (and optionally all software) on the TKey can communicate to the host via the `UART_{RX,TX}_{STATUS,DATA}` registers, using the